parth-khanolkar/social-media-website/README.md

 ## Installation

-To run the MERN Social Media Website locally, follow these steps:
+To run the Memories Website locally, follow these steps:

 1. Clone the repository: